calabash/DeviceAgent.iOS/TESTING.md

-When running with `xcodebuild` you will need to manually update the DeviceAgent.iOS Xcode code signing settings for the AppStub target _if_ your device is not in `calabash-codesign` provisioning profiles.
+When running with `xcodebuild` you will need to manually update the DeviceAgent.iOS Xcode code signing settings for the AppStub target _if_ your device is not in `test-cloud-dev-ios-keychain` provisioning profiles.

 ### Log Files